-This article first appeared in the Christian Research Journal Winter/Spring (1987).
+This article first appeared in the News Watch column of the Christian Research Journal, volume 9, number 3 (Winter/Spring 1987).
 The full PDF can be viewed by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Oral Roberts’s latest alleged revelation from God has caused a great deal of controversy both in and out of the Christian church.
 On his program “Expect a Miracle” of January 4, Roberts claimed that unless he received $4.5 million for scholarships at Oral Roberts University Medical School, God would take him home by March.